Skip to content

 }));

-When getAgeRange API call is successful
+On successful getAgeRange API call

 After requesting the getAgeRange API in the game app, the game app operation flow according to the response value userState is as follows:

-• Parental approval for the request for minors to continue using the app is still pending or has been denied.
-Age can be verified and app can proceed
+• SUPERVISED_APPROVAL_PENDING or SUPERVISED_APPROVAL_DENIED : * The parental approval for the request for a minor to continue using the app is still pending or has been denied.
+Verify the age and allow the app to proceed.

-When getAgeRange API call fails
+On failed getAgeRange API call

 /*